Sean Couturier: 2018–present

+Couturier sat out the entire 2022–23 season as a result of his back surgery.
+He was named the 20th captain in franchise history on February 14, 2024.

 International play

 Couturier's international hockey career began with back-to-back appearances for Canada Atlantic at the World U-17 Hockey Challenge in 2008 and 2009.
 His team finished eighth and ninth in the tournaments, respectively.
 In 2009, he also participated in the Ivan Hlinka Memorial Tournament, helping to capture a gold medal for Canada.
 In 2011, he became the only player under the age of 18 to be named to Team Canada at the World Junior Ice Hockey Championships.
 Although he had a solid performance, scoring three points in seven games, Couturier was largely overshadowed in the tournament by fellow prospects Brayden Schenn and Ryan Johansen.
 Canada won silver at the WJC, losing to Russia in the finals.

 Couturier received his first Ice Hockey World Championships selection in 2015, where he posted three goals and four assists in 10 tournament games and helped take Canada to a gold medal.
 The following year, while still rehabilitating the shoulder injury that he had sustained during the Stanley Cup playoffs, Couturier represented Team North America at the 2016 World Cup of Hockey.
 Although Team North America did not advance to the semifinals, Couturier and his teammates were remembered for their speed and aggression during the tournament.

 Couturier was one of five Flyers named to Team Canada for the 2017 IIHF World Championship, alongside Giroux, Simmonds, Schenn, and Konecny.
 There, Couturier played a critical role in Canada's semifinal comeback victory over Russia.
 Down 2–0 going into the third period, Mark Scheifele and Nathan McKinnon scored on power plays before Ryan O'Reilly scored the go-ahead goal, with Couturier capping off the 4–2 win.
 Canada took silver in the tournament, following a shoot out loss to Sweden in the gold-medal match.

 Both Couturier and his Flyers teammate Carter Hart first met their new head coach, Alain Vigneault, when he coached Team Canada at the 2019 IIHF World Championship.
 He scored one goal and three assists while serving on the defensively-minded second line, centreing Anthony Cirelli of the Tampa Bay Lightning and Sam Reinhart of the Buffalo Sabres.
 Couturier was also an alternate captain for Team Canada that year, assisting captain Kyle Turris alongside Las Vegas Knights forward Mark Stone.
 Canada took home the silver medal, after losing 3–1 to Finland in the gold medal match.